databrary/policies/definitions.md

 #### Shareable Identifiable Data

-Identifiable Data for which a Depicted_Individual has granted Assent to Share Data or Permission to Share Data.
+*Identifiable Data* for which a *Depicted Individual* has granted *Assent to Share Data* or *Permission to Share Data*.

 #### Metadata

-Information that describes how, where, why, and by whom Identifiable Data, De-Identified Data or Non-Identifiable Data were collected.
+Information that describes how, where, why, and by whom *Identifiable Data*, *De-Identified Data* or *Non-Identifiable Data* were collected.

 #### Self-Reported Health-Related Information

-Information about an individual or minor child's health status that is reported by the individual or an individual's parent or legal guardian, not by a health-care provider.
+Information about an individual or *Minor* child's health status that is reported by the individual or an individual's parent or legal guardian, not by a health-care provider.

 #### Data

-Any Identifiable Data, De-Identified_Data, Non-Identifiable Data or MetaData.
+Any *Identifiable Data*, *De-Identified Data*, *Non-Identifiable Data* or *Metadata*.

 #### Excerpts

-An excerpt is a selection from a larger Recording that illustrates a particular point or demonstrates a finding.
+An excerpt is a selection from a larger *Recording* that illustrates a particular point or demonstrates a finding.
 It is typically no more than a few seconds or minutes in length.
 Investigators or Affiliate Investigators may select segments of a recording as an excerpt for display in public settings if the Depicted Individuals have granted sharing permission that includes Public Showing.

 #### Digital Files

-Video or audio recordings or photographs stored in an electronic form that may be readily shared (copied or sent) to other people who are not Research Staff over electronic networks like the Internet.
+Video or audio recordings or photographs stored in an electronic form that may be readily shared (copied or sent) to other people who are not *Research Staff* over electronic networks like the Internet.

 #### Best Practices in Data Security